uncle-barchen/ruqmoi/ruqmoi.md

   + judgment: The maiden is given in marriage.
 Good fortune.
 To keep going is advantageous.
   + image: Abide in dignity and virtue, in order to improve the mores.
   + alchemy: V. The Pilgrimage to The Inner Shrine - 4\.
 Audit/ACK
-+ Tarot: Temperance
++ Tarot: 14.
+Temperance
   + upright: balance, moderation, middle path, patience, finding meaning.
   + reversed: extremes, excess, imbalance.
 + The Wanderer's Oracle: Wind ‖ Mountain
-  + poem: "Still the wind wanders while in watch / of calm contemplation the keep / of mountain moves in merriment."
+  + poem: "Still the wind wanders while I watch / this calm, this contemplative keep / of mountain move in merriment."
   + situation: The Wanderer is refreshed by a cool breeze, clear skies, and a glorious view at a resting point beneath the mountain's peak.
   + admonition: You've reached the reward for your climb.
 Would obtaining a higher point be any more fulfilling?